fi-muni/PA165/tasks/seminar-rest.md

 c) Approach iii

-Let's have a look at yet an alternative way to filter objects that will not modify the DTOs: using Jackson Mix-ins (see [http://wiki.fasterxml.com/JacksonMixInAnnotations](http://wiki.fasterxml.com/JacksonMixInAnnotations), note that some parts of the documentation might be outdated so you need to find the correct way to set the mixins in the mapper).
+Let's have a look at yet an alternative way to filter objects that will not modify the DTOs: using Jackson Mix-ins (see [https://github.com/FasterXML/jackson-docs/wiki/JacksonMixInAnnotations](https://github.com/FasterXML/jackson-docs/wiki/JacksonMixInAnnotations), note that some parts of the documentation might be outdated so you need to find the correct way to set the mixins in the mapper).
 In this case, we will not modify the DTOs but just filter entities based on properties at the REST module level.
 Let's filter out *"imageMimeType"* from the products.

 * in the **eshop-rest** module, create a new package **cz.fi.muni.pa165.rest.mixin** with a new class **ProductDTOMixin**;
 * Annotate this class with either **@JsonIgnoreProperties** class-level annotation with indication of the fields or **@JsonIgnore** for the field(s) you want to ignore.
 In this mixin class, you need to provide the same signature for fields as in the original DTO and annotate the class/field(s) with one of the mentioned annotations;
 * configure the **objectMapper** by mapping the mixin just created to the **ProductDTO** class;

-There are also more ways to filter JSON responses (that we do not cover here), as using JSON Filters ( [http://wiki.fasterxml.com/JacksonFeatureJsonFilter](http://wiki.fasterxml.com/JacksonFeatureJsonFilter)).

 **Task 06 (Spring HATEOAS)**

 Move to step6:
 ```
 git checkout -f seminar-rest_step6
 ```

 We are now looking into building a real HATEOAS REST service.
 We will take the **Products** controller as an example for this process.
-What we would like to return are resources in a format that allows to "navigate" through different resources:
+What we would like to return are resources (EntityModels in the current Spring HATEOAS version) in a format that allows to "navigate" through different resources:

 ```
 {"links":[{"rel":"self","href":"http://localhost:8080/eshop-rest/products"}],"content":[{"id":1, ... "links":[{"rel":"self","href":"http://localhost:8080/eshop-rest/products/1"}]},{"id":2,....